IBM/continuous-learning-with-watson-ml-and-db2/README.md

 ![](doc/source/images/data-asset-2.png)

-### 4. Create DB2 warehouse on cloud and add the connection to Watson Studio
+### 4. Create a DB2 Warehouse on Cloud database and add the connection to Watson Studio

 From the IBM Cloud catalog search for `DB2 Warehouse on Cloud` and create one using the appropriate plan.
 ![](doc/source/images/db2-1.png)